 [Video: Joe Biden]

 In his will, the late Adam Yauch stipulated that the group’s music could not be used for product advertising purposes.
 The group has already sued Monster Energy and GoldieBox for using their songs in the past.
-However, they have allowed “Sabotage” to be used in trailers for Star Trek movie and the videogame Destiny 2.
+However, they have allowed “Sabotage” to be used in trailers for Star Trek and the videogame Destiny 2.

 As the pandemic keeps venues closed for the foreseeable future, the only shot the industry has at long-term survival is through the Save Our Stages Act.
 Last month, the National Independent Venue Association (NIVA) won a major victory when the $10 billion SOS Act was tacked onto the House of Representatives’ proposed $2.2 trillion Heroes Act.
 Unfortunately, President Donald Trump has stated that he will not engage in any further COVID relief negotiations until after the election.